IvanFilipov/FMI-OOP/README.md

 # FMI - OOP

-Some examples and source code druing the OOP (object oriented programming) courses at Faculty of Mathematics and Informatics at Sofia University
+Some examples and source code during the OOP (object oriented programming) courses at Faculty of Mathematics and Informatics at Sofia University

 ## repository organization :
-   * `/<topic>_pract/` - simple examples, tasks and solutions, separated by <topic>, given as problems during practicum
+   * `/<topic>_pract/` - simple examples, tasks and solutions, separated by "topic", given as problems during practicum

    * `/theoritical_examples/` - examples from seminar exercises

    * `/projects/` - a folder containing more complex examples, combining more than one theme

-   * `/exams/` - tasks and solutions form the "X" numbered exam during the OOP - practicum course
+   * `/exams/` - tasks and solutions from the "N" numbered exam during the OOP - practicum course

    * `/IP_recap/` - some tasks and solutions as "Introduction to programming revision"